 WHO cares.
 It’s now time you did

-And this is certainly the case when it comes to clinical trials.
-Late in 2024, the World Health Organization’s launch of best-practice guidance speaks volumes about the need to re-evaluate global and national approaches to an area of the pharmaceutical industry that is fundamental to the advancement of new treatments and better healthcare.
+Late in 2024, the World Health Organization (WHO) launched best-practice guidance, signaling the need to re-evaluate global and national approaches to an industry fundamental to the advancement of new treatments and better healthcare.

-WHO’s guidance stems from Resolution 75.8, which was adopted by the World Health Assembly in May 2022 and stresses the urgent need for “strengthening clinical trials to provide high-quality evidence on health interventions and to improve research quality and co-ordination”.[1]
 Within a 76-page document, it sets out a clear picture of the importance of clinical trials, and randomized clinical trials (RCT) in particular.
 At the same time, it highlights the range of current challenges that can hinder best practice and compromise the quality of trial outcomes, pointing to the need “to enhance clinical research efficiency, minimize research waste and provide guidance on sustained clinical trials that are always functional and active for endemic conditions and can pivot in time of emergency or pandemics”.

 Achieving those multiple objectives will no doubt require concerted implementation of the document’s various recommendations by many different stakeholders across all aspects of the design, co-ordination, implementation, analysis and reporting of clinical trials.
 In these terms, it appears to reflect a challenging and highly complex task.